Apple Pie with Spelt-Flour Crust

 10-12 apples, preferably green, tart varieties like Granny Smith, cubed or julienned.

 2 sticks plus 2 tbsp Butter (18 tbsp altogether)

 1/2 tsp Sea Salt x 2

 3 cups white Spelt or Einkorn flour

-Peel and cube apples and place them in a large pot with 6 tbsp of butter, the sugar, 1/2 tsp of salt, and cinnamon.
-Cook on medium-high until the apples go translucent—they need to become partly soft which is indicated by translucence but if cooked too long they will turn to mush inside the pie when it bakes.
+Far in advance of baking, peel and cube apples and place them in a large pot with 6 tbsp of butter, the sugar, 1/2 tsp of salt, and cinnamon (the remaining butter should stay cool in the refrigerator until use).
+Cook apples on medium-high until they go translucent but still firm and the juices thicken—the apples need to become partly soft which is indicated by translucence, and to shed enough pectin to thicken the juice, but if overcooked they will also turn to mush inside the pie when it bakes.
 Some recipes call for draining the apple juices that come from this part—why would you do that????
-This juice is what fills in the space between the apples and the natural pectin will turn the juice into a thick gel that makes apple pie so delicious.
-Reserve all apples, juice, oils, etc., and allow to cool to room temperature.
+This juice is what fills in the space between the apples, and the natural pectin will turn the juice into a thick gel that makes the pie delicious.
+Reserve all apples, juice, oils, etc., and allow to cool fully to room temperature.